Wadye17/cestrum-cli/README.md

 4) Verify the installation by either running `cestrum --version` or `cestrum -h`

 # Getting Started
-On top of Kubernetes' concepts of [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), Cestrum defines three main concepts and relies heavily on them, and they are:
+On top of Kubernetes' concept of [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), Cestrum defines three main concepts and relies heavily on them, and they are:
 - *Configuration*, which is a high level description of a dependency graph of K8s deployments;
 - *Reconfiguration*, which represents a high-level plan describing intended structural changes to a Configuration;